 If you are suffering from a slow digestive system, you should limit the consumption of apple cider vinegar.
 Apple cider vinegar also slows down the process of emptying the stomach, which may affect your stomach muscles if your digestive system is already sluggish.

-Apple Cider and Apple Cider Vinegar Are Not the Same
+Apple Cider vs Apple Cider Vinegar

 It is worth knowing that apple cider and ACV are different.
 While apple cider is all about fresh-pressed apples, which is the juice form of the whole fruit, apple cider vinegar refers to fermented apple cider with vinegar.
 Apple cider is minimally filtered and is always pasteurized for safe consumption.
 Each cider maker uses their customized blend of apples for pressing.
 Besides, apple ciders also contain preservatives for prolonged shelf life.